-First, we need to click on a project, select the required task, and click on reports.
-If our project is associated with more than one project, we must choose the report option from the dropdown menu.
-In the second option, we can select a report form board only for the server or data center.
+First, we must click on a project, select the required task, and click on reports.
+If our project is associated with multiple projects, we must choose the report option from the dropdown menu.
+In the second option, we can select a report from the board only for the server or data center.

 The Jira board is shown in the following screenshot as follows.